-Developed statistics - Many statistics in this report (from both the Department of Labor and Industry (DLI) and the insurance industry) are presented by injury year, insurance policy year or vocational rehabilitation plan-closure year.5 An issue with such data is that the originally reported numbers for more recent years are not mature because of longer claims and reporting lags.6 In this report, all injury year and policy year data is "developed" to a uniform maturity to produce statistics that are comparable over time.
-The technique uses "development factors" (projection factors) based on observed data for older claims.7
+Developed statistics - Many statistics in this report (from both the Department of Labor and Industry (DLI) and the insurance industry) are presented by injury year, insurance policy year or vocational rehabilitation plan-closure year.4 An issue with such data is that the originally reported numbers for more recent years are not mature because of longer claims and reporting lags.5 In this report, all injury year and policy year data is "developed" to a uniform maturity to produce statistics that are comparable over time.
+The technique uses "development factors" (projection factors) based on observed data for older claims.6 material immediately following the major findings in question.